Ciugiu/readme-animated-sweetbanner/README.md

 3. Add meteors with icons from Iconify
 4. Customize colors, timing, and animation properties
 5. Copy the SVG code or download the file
-6. Add just the banner line at the end of the copied SVG code to the beginning of your Repos Readme.md
+6. Add just the banner line at the end of the copied SVG code to the beginning of your Repos Readme.md, you can also **just drag and drop the svg file**
     ```markdown
     ![banner(1)](https://github.com/user-attachments/assets/...)
     ```